 Pursuant to the MMPA, the use of sonar and other transducers during training activities as described under Alternative 1 would result in the unintentional taking of humpback whales incidental to those activities.
-The Navy will request authorization from NMFS as required by Section 101(a)(5)(A) of the MMPA.
+The Navy has requested authorization from NMFS as required by Section 101(a)(5)(A) of the MMPA.

 Pursuant to the ESA, the use of sonar and other transducers during training activities as described under Alternative 1 may affect ESA-listed humpback whales.
-The Navy will consult with NMFS as required by Section 7(a)(2) of the ESA.
-The use of sonar and other transducers during training activities would have no effect on proposed critical habitat for humpback whales.
+The Navy is consulting with NMFS as required by section 7(a)(2) of the ESA.
+The use of sonar and other transducers during training activities would have no effect on critical habitat for humpback whales.

-Table 3.8-12: Estimated Impacts on Individual Humpback Whale Stocks Within the Study Area per Year from Sonar and Other Transducers Used During Training Under Alternative 1
+Table 3.8-12: Estimated Impacts on Individual Humpback Whale Stocks Within the Gulf ofAlaska Study Area per Year from Sonar and Other Transducers Used During Training UnderAlternative 1